jjchern/cpsmarNBER/README.md

-# cpsmar
+# About This Repository

-R scripts that download the March CPS Supplement files (Stata's .dta files) from the NBER data website
+This repo contains R scripts that download the March CPS Supplement files (Stata's .dta files) from the NBER data website.
+It requires Stata installed.